douglaswaights/docker-testing/README.md

 # docker-testing Windows server Core 2016

-The initial idea is to get A Docker windowsservercore container running that can be a build environment initially.
+The initial idea is to get a Docker windowsservercore container running that can be a build environment for some exploratory Docker testing.
 Trying to test that dotnet restore, dotnet run etc can work inside the container (using a mounted volume for source code).
 This has to be on the full framework either net451 or 461.

 Later i will work on deployment image(s) for the app.